Community raises $1.5 million for Season of Sharing

 Season of Sharing seeks to stop homelessness before it happens.
 The annual campaign acts as a vital safety net for individuals and families, providing the critical assistance they need to get back on their feet and remain in their homes.

 Funds raised through Season of Sharing help cover emergency expenses like medical bills, transportation, child care and rent.
-Of those who receive support through Season of Sharing, 85 percent do not seek additional assistance the following year.
+Of those who receive support through Season of Sharing, 85% do not seek additional assistance the following year.

 Visit CFSarasota.org to donate and learn more about Season of Sharing, and join the conversation on social media using #SeasonOfSharing.